semaphoreci/docs/docs/programming-languages/elixir.md

 ## System dependencies

-Projects may need system packages things like database drivers.
-You have full `sudo` access so you may install required packages.
-Here's an example of installing the Postgres dependencies.
+Projects may need system packages like database drivers.
+You have full `sudo` access so you may install any required packages.
+Here's an example of installing the Postgres dependencies:

 ``` yaml
 blocks: